luloxi/PunkSociety/README.md

 - ✅ **Add a way for users to register their info**
 - **Add individual NFT pages** with more info about the NFT, if it's on sale, and the artist and bigger images
 - **Allow seeing other collectors profiles** and their NFTs
-- **Remixing feature for NFTs**, where the creator receives a % of the royalties of the remix

 ## Phase 3